 HOURS: 9AM – 5PM

-TIP: If you are a photographer, I’d recommend visiting on your own with the Nohi bus rather than with an organized Shirakawago tour.
+TOP TIP: If you are a photographer, I’d recommend visiting on your own with the Nohi bus rather than with an organized Shirakawago tour.
 While the tourist bureau indicated we only needed a few hours to explore, we spent six hours and still wanted more time.
-Make sure to venture up the hill for a lookout point with a panoramic view of the village.
+For a panoramic village view, head to the lookout point at the top of the hill.
+We opted to disembark the bus here and walk down to the village after.

-Traveling to this tiny mountain hamlet is a short four-hour train ride from Tokyo and just over three from Kyoto to Takayama.
-Passing through the Gifu mountains, you’ll see Mt.
-Fuji, forests, rivers, and waterfalls along the picturesque journey.
+Traveling to this tiny mountain hamlet is a short four-hour train ride from Tokyo or just over three from Kyoto to Takayama.
+While passing through the Gifu mountains along the picturesque journey, you’ll see Mt.
+Fuji, forests, rivers, and waterfalls.
 The Hida Wide View train you will board from Nagoya to Takayama provides spectacular views of the surrounding landscapes and great photographic opportunities.
-We particularly enjoyed this segment of our Japan travel.

 - Download the Hyperdia app to check train schedules.